tarunc/intercom.io/Readme.md

 There complete docs can be found here - http://doc.intercom.io/api.
 See [docs](http://tarunc.github.io/intercom.io/) for complete API documentation of this library and all the methods that we support.
 See tests for more examples.

+** NOTE: This library is not maintained be me anymore.
+Pull requests are still welcome and will be merged appropriately.
+An excellent replacement to use is [Intercom's Node Library](https://github.com/intercom/intercom-node). **

 ## Installation

 To install the latest stable release with the command-line tool: